 Skip to main content

-concat($str1, $str2 = null)Return the proper concatenation operation based on the current connection
+concat($str1, $str2 = null)Returns the proper concatenation operation for the current connection.string

-limit($sql, $start, $qty)Return the proper SQL with the LIMIT based on the current connection
+limit($sql, $start, $qty)Returns the SQL query with the correct LIMIT clause for the current connection.string

-top($sql, $qty)Return the proper SQL with the TOP based on the current connection
+top($sql, $qty)Returns the SQL query with the correct TOP clause for the current connection.string

-sqlDate($format, $column = null)Return the proper function to format a date field based on the current connection
+sqlDate($format, $column = null)Returns the proper function to format a date field based on the current connection.string

 E.g.